William Penn: Education

+Career

 Religious conversion

 Despite the dangers, Penn began to attend Quaker meetings near Cork.
 A chance re-meeting with Thomas Loe confirmed Penn's rising attraction to Quakerism.
 Soon Penn was arrested for attending Quaker meetings.
-Rather than state that he was not a Quaker and thereby avoid any charges, he publicly declared himself a member and finally joined the Quakers at the age of 22 In pleading his case, Penn stated that since the Quakers, unlike the Puritans, had no political agenda, they should not be subject to laws that restricted political action by minority religions and other groups.
+Rather than state that he was not a Quaker and thereby avoid any charges, he publicly declared himself a member and finally joined the Quakers at the age of 22.
+In pleading his case, Penn stated that since the Quakers, unlike the Puritans, had no political agenda, they should not be subject to laws that restricted political action by minority religions and other groups.

 Released from jail because of his family's rank rather than his argument, Penn was immediately recalled to London by his father.
 The Admiral was severely distressed by his son's actions and took the conversion as a personal affront.
-His father's hopes that Penn's charisma and intelligence would win him favour at the court were crushed.
+His father's hopes that Penn's charisma and intelligence would win him favor at the court were crushed.
 Though enraged, the Admiral tried his best to reason with his son but to no avail.
 His father not only feared for his own position but that his son seemed bent on a dangerous confrontation with the Crown.
 In the end, young Penn was more determined than ever, and the Admiral felt he had no option but to order his son out of the house and to withhold his inheritance.

 As Penn became homeless, he began to live with Quaker families.
 Quakers were relatively strict Christians in the 17th century.
 They refused to bow or take off their hats to social superiors, believing all men were equal under God, a belief antithetical to an absolute monarchy that believed the monarch was divinely appointed by God.
 As a result, Quakers were treated as heretics because of their principles and their failure to pay tithes.
 They also refused to swear oaths of loyalty to the King believing that this was following the command of Jesus not to swear.